POSTNATAL SUPPORT WITH, OR AFTER CANCER & CHRONIC ILLNESS

-My cancer may have meant only one of my breasts grew while I was pregnant but I managed to feed my baby for six weeks (which I was pretty chuffed with)
+My cancer may have meant only one of my breasts grew while I was pregnant, but I managed to feed my baby for six weeks (which I was pretty chuffed with)

-It meant I had to have regular check ups, extra scans and even more blood tests all through my pregnancy.
+It meant I had to have regular check ups, extra scans and even more blood tests, all through my pregnancy.

-As I grow in my role as a post natal doula, I want to further my work by offering this empathy and personal experience and all that comes with becoming a mother through and after cancer, to other new mothers affected by chronic health conditions.
-If you, or anyone you know has been affected by cancer before, during or post pregnancy, there is help out there, offering that specialised support and empathy.
-You are not alone.
+As I grow in my role as a post natal doula, I am furthering my work by offering this empathy and experience and all that comes with becoming a mother through and after cancer and illness, to other new mothers affected by chronic health conditions, signposting to specific specialised services, groups and charities.

 A charity that does great work in this area is Mummys Star.
 Please click here to find out more about them and the work they do and if I can help in any way, my door is permanently open, even if it is just for a chat and some solidarity.